Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: XAI for 6G Use Cases

 \subsubsection{Requirements}

 In the Industry 5.0 era, we expect to see an intensive upgrade from cyber-physical (i.e., using digital technologies to operate factories to reduce human participation) to human-cyber-physical.
-Interestingly, as the foreseeable evolution of collaborative robots and digital twins, AI plays a vital role in processing raw data from sensors, analyzing high-level information, and proving decisions and recommendations automatically.
-At the centre stage of this new revolution, humans should work alongside collaborative robots with the supports from digital twin systems, teach them to do tedious, repetitive, and dangerous tasks, and correct them when they make operation mistakes or conduct wrong decisions~\cite{Maddikunta2021Industry}.
-Besides the requirement of faster and smarter decision making in such manufacturing tasks and processes, we desire collaborative robots and digital twins for Industry 5.0 to be more understandable and interpretable, which means, they are able to explain actions and decisions derived from AI/ML models.
-The complexity and sophistication of AI-powered automated manufacturing systems rapidly increase to argue that humans cannot understand the ambiguous mechanisms of AI systems, especially when they deliver unpredictable and unexpectable decisions~\cite{Demir2019Industry}.
+Interestingly, as with the foreseeable evolution of collaborative robots and digital twins, AI plays a vital role in processing raw data from sensors, analyzing high-level information, and proving decisions and recommendations automatically.
+At the centre stage of this new revolution, humans should work alongside collaborative robots with the support of digital twin systems, teach them to do tedious, repetitive, and dangerous tasks, and correct them when they make operation mistakes or conduct wrong decisions~\cite{Maddikunta2021Industry}.
+Besides the requirement for faster and smarter decision-making in such manufacturing tasks and processes, we desire collaborative robots and digital twins for Industry 5.0 to be more understandable and interpretable, which means, they are able to explain actions and decisions derived from AI/ML models.
+The complexity and sophistication of AI-powered automated manufacturing systems rapidly increase to argue that humans cannot understand the ambiguous mechanisms of AI systems, especially when they deliver unpredictable and unexpected decisions~\cite{Demir2019Industry}.
 For preparing the incoming wave of Industry 5.0 with mega-factory, collaborative robots, and digital twins, 6G should support offloading of real-time intensive computations tasks, hyper-fast data rate, extremely low latency communications, and highly flexible compatibility of massive IoT devices.
 In addition, as expected to become an essential requirement in the manufacturing environments, the trustworthiness should be improved with secure-by-design for trusted hardware/software and XAI for preventing adversarial ML.